sogou/workflow/README_en.md

   * As written in C/C++, it requires the users being able to proficiently use C++ programing.
 It **does not** rely on boost or asio, therefor the compiling speed is extremely fast.
   * It contains a small numbers of C++11 features, so users need to being able to use ``std::function`` and ``std::move``.
   * Theoretically support all CPU architectures and can be compiled and run on **32-bit** or **64-bit arm processors**.
 Big endian CPU is not tested.
-  * Rely on **openssl**.
-If users require a high  performance of SSL, openssl 1.1 or higher is strongly recommended.
+  * **openssl** is required.
+If users expect high performance of SSL, openssl 1.1 or higher is strongly recommended.
   * **No other dependencies**.
 Several compression libraries such as snappy and lz4  is contained by their unmodified source (required by the Kafka protocol).

 #### Some features of design